Investing IRA Funds

 Can You Invest Your IRA Funds?
 Yes, You Can!

 Many retired people have been wrongly made to believe that they can’t.
 Who is responsible for this?
 The culprits are financial establishments, banks, brokerage houses, credit unions, etc. Why?
 They don’t stand to make money when you invest your IRA funds in homes.
 That’s why.

 Very selfish of them!
 They do not want to lose money.
 OK.
 But do they have to go to the extent of being responsible for retired people working for a living?
-But, do not lose hope, take heart.
 You need not listen to them anymore.
 Invest in real estate.
-Check out with the IRS web site http://www.irs.gov/publications/p590/index.html.
+Check out the IRS website http://www.irs.gov/publications/p590/index.html.
 It clearly states that you can invest your IRA funds in Real Estate.
 Only life insurance and collectibles are not allowed to be invested.

 What You Can Invest in

-Your IRA fund is your tax deferred retired money.
-Till your retirement, you are not supposed benefit from this fund.
+Your IRA fund is your tax-deferred retired money.
+Till your retirement, you are not supposed to benefit from this fund.
 If money from this fund is utilized before the prescribed age limit, it would count as a withdrawal and would be subjected to penalties and taxes.

 All these rules have not stopped many from achieving success in the real estate business using their IRA fund.
-With right guidance, you too can earn tax free real estate profits and monthly interest payments by investing in homes.
+With the right guidance, you too can earn tax-free real estate profits and monthly interest payments by investing in homes.